By Mike Jones, Cessna Owner Organization Aviation Director

 So, like using a credit card, constantly charging it might not be the best idea in the long run!
 Needless to say, I will be modifying my use of the BatteryMINDer®.
 I did call BatteryMINDer® technical support to get their view.
 They acknowledged that long term use allows the desulfating feature to do its job, but that extended use can be an issue especially if the ambient temperature is above 80 degrees.
 Their best suggestion: use a timer to activate the charger at intervals based on my battery usage and state of charge over time.
 I think I’ll take Concorde’s advice and start with 48 hours once every two weeks and see how that goes.
 Yes, my 5 year old battery was able to start the aircraft, but clearly it did not have the capacity to do much else!
 If you are using a maintenance charger between flights 24/7, you may want to go the timer route too.
 It is also not a bad idea to have your battery capacity tested at annual, especially if you fly IFR.

-Mike Jones is the Piper Owner Society’s Aviation Director.
+Mike Jones is the Cessna Owner Organization’s Aviation Director.
 He holds Commercial Pilot Certificates for both Airplane and Helicopter, is a Commercial Pilot for Unmanned Aircraft, is instrument rated, an active CFI, and has received the FAA Wright Brothers Master Pilot Award summer of 2024.